How to Find a Good Therapist Near Me (2019 Update)

 The therapist is also generally more available for quick check-ins or urgent sessions when necessary.
 And, of course, it is somewhat cheaper.
 Finding a therapist near me using online therapy is definitely the easier option.

-While most online therapy is primarily based around voice or video connection, some platforms offer a text/chat only option.
+While most online therapy is primarily based around voice or video connection, some platforms offer a text/chat-only option.
 This makes finding a therapist near you incredibly simple.
 However, it comes with its drawbacks.

 Therapy that occurs primarily over text is mistrusted by many mental health professionals and researchers.
 Only one study thus far has supported its efficacy.
 Therapy traditionally relies on a strong relationship between therapist and client, something which is difficult to achieve over text.
 Furthermore, we’ve all had the experience of misunderstanding someone over text, or being misunderstood, simply because tone does not come through.
 Misunderstandings in a therapeutic context can be dangerous.

 On the other hand, proponents of text/chat therapy point out that it is better than nothing.
 Those who would not have pursued any type of therapy were it not for text therapy, are better off for it.
+For those with an especially hectic daily life, text therapy may be the lifeline you need.

 When looking for traditional therapy near me, using recommendation lists is one of the most common options.
 The website Psychology Today has a quite comprehensive list of therapists, which can be searched by city or ZIP code.
 Psychologists are listed along with a write-up of their own, their specialties, their therapeutic approach(es), contact details, location, average cost, and more.
 The website also tells you if their information has been verified by Psychology Today.